invenia/FTPClient.jl/README.md

 ftp_cleanup()
 ```

-Using persistent connection and FTPS with explicit security:
+Using persistent connection and FTPES with explicit security:

 ```julia
 using FTPClient